formly-js/angular-formly-siren-action/README.md

 }
 ```

+The default `require` statement will take the ES5 version, traspiled used **Babel**.
+You can grab the original ES6 source requiring `index.js` file from the npm package.

+`require('angular-formly-siren-action/index')`

 And it is based on [Siren fields specification](https://github.com/kevinswiber/siren#fields-1)

 Feel free to file an issue or a Pull request if something can be improved!